- Scientific name: Salmo trutta

 - Feeds on: Smaller trout feed on insects such as mayflies and freshwater invertebrates.
 Once mature trout become hunters, feeding on any smaller fish they come across.

 - Description: Powerfully built muscular fish.
-Body can be anything from silvery to brown to orange/yellow.
+Body can be anything from silvery to brown to orange/yellow (specimens found in the sea are more likely to be silvery).
 Large eyes and a variable number of black spots on the back and flanks, with other colour spots sometimes also present.
 Prominent dorsal and second anal fins.
 Tail is flat and broad with no fork.
 Lower jaw often has noticeable upwards curvature.